-No one just wants to see a straight-to-camera shot anymore, especially not with products.
-We want to visually answer any questions that your customer might have, that the product descriptions don’t fully explain.
-That’s why having a variety of camera angles is so important.
-Your smartphone photography allows you to shoot your products from different angles.
+Nobody wants to see a straight-to-camera shot anymore, especially when it comes to products.
+We want to visually respond to any questions your customer may have that the product descriptions do not fully explain.
+That is why having a variety of camera angles is essential.
+You can photograph your products from various angles using your smartphone.

 Eye-level: This shows the product exactly the way you see it in reality.
 This is recommended for your hero image.

 High Angle: High angle shows the product from above as if you are looking down at it from an angle.

 Low Angle: Low angle shows as you are looking at the product from down.

 Bird Angle: This shows the product directly from above.
 As if you are standing over it.